First Muslim conquest of Jerusalem: Siege

 Jerusalem had been well-fortified after Heraclius recaptured it from the Persians.
 After the Byzantine defeat at Yarmouk, Sophronius, the Patriarch of Jerusalem, repaired its defenses.
 The Muslims had so far not attempted any siege of the city.
-However, since 634, Saracen forces had the potential to threaten all routes to the city.
+However, since 634, Islamic forces had the potential to threaten all routes to the city.
 Although it was not encircled, it had been in a state of siege since the Muslims captured the towns of Pella and Bosra east of the Jordan River.
 After the Battle of Yarmouk, the city was severed from the rest of Syria, and was presumably being prepared for a siege that seemed inevitable.
 When the Muslim army reached Jericho, Sophronius collected all the holy relics including the True Cross, and secretly sent them to the coast, to be taken to Constantinople.
 The Muslim troops besieged the city some time in November 636.
 Instead of relentless assaults on the city, they decided to press on with the siege until the Byzantines ran short of supplies and a bloodless surrender could be negotiated.

 Although details of the siege were not recorded, it appeared to be bloodless.
 The Byzantine garrison could not expect any help from the humbled Heraclius.
 After a siege of four months, Sophronius offered to surrender the city and pay a jizya (tribute), on condition that the caliph came to Jerusalem to sign the pact and accept the surrender.
 It is said that when Sophronius's terms became known to the Muslims, Shurahbil ibn Hasana, one of the Muslim commanders, suggested that instead of waiting for the caliph to come all the way from Madinah, Khalid ibn Walid should be sent forward as the caliph, as he was very similar in appearance to Umar.
 The subterfuge did not work.
 Possibly, Khalid was too famous in Syria, or there may have been Christian Arabs in the city who had visited Madinah and had seen both Umar and Khalid, remembering the differences.
 Consequently, the Patriarch of Jerusalem refused to negotiate.
 When Khalid reported the failure of this mission, Abu Ubaidah wrote to caliph Umar about the situation, and invited him to come to Jerusalem to accept the surrender of the city.